swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 Modern physiology  considers the skin as a regulator of temperature, a thermostat, rather than a  respiratory or eliminatory organ.
 But naturopaths who possess old medical  books, like <br>
       imitating medicine, instead of studying what  has been written by natural Hygienists.

-77</p>
+77

-    <p>So what did the child  accompanying the Pope die of ?
+    So what did the child  accompanying the Pope die of ?
 Simply sunstroke – gold and silver are metals  and good conductors of heat.

 When a healthy person  is subjected to the cold, the millions of blood vessels on the surface of the  skin contract, and send the blood towards the interior of the body, thus  avoiding loss of heat.